HCC Login ID and Password

 Open Access Computers

 The Help Desk offers laptops for full time credit students to use for periods from 4 hours to 24 hours.
-To check out a laptop, see staff in the computer lab (CL-129), Monday to Thursday from 9 a.m. to 5 p.m. during spring and fall semesters.
+To check out a laptop, see staff in the computer lab (CL-129), Monday to Thursday from 9 a.m. to 5 p.m. during fall and spring semesters.

 Technology Help Desk